When Injuries Affect Your Ability To Work

 If you are a worker who was injured in an accident in your workplace, you may be entitled to receive workers’ compensation benefits.
 Please report your on-the-job injury swiftly and to the correct person within your company.
 Often workers’ compensation claims become complicated simply because of poor reporting of the injury itself.

-At O’Malley Tunstall PLLC, we thoroughly understand this area of law, and we are available to put every effort toward helping injured workers get the full recovery they are entitled to receive.
+At O’Malley Tunstall, PC, we thoroughly understand this area of law, and we are available to put every effort toward helping injured workers get the full recovery they are entitled to receive.

 Our workers’ compensation attorneys serve Fayetteville and surrounding areas in North Carolina.
 We have handled numerous cases where employees were injured at work and have taken them to every level of appeal through the Industrial Commission and all the way to the North Carolina Supreme Court.
 We also help injured workers with issues regarding long-term disability insurance benefits.